 Flynn is a contributing writer for such publications as HuffPost, Global Citizen, Darling Magazine, Caring Magazine, and Thrive Global, and is a Contributing Director for Good Support.
 Her work has been translated into various languages and appears in educational textbooks.
-She was the founding mindfulness teacher at King’s College London Dickson Poon School of Law, a faculty member at The School of Life, and has been named a Designed Good Changemaker, a Wisdom 2.0 scholarship winner, a Luce Scholar, a United Nations writing competition winner, a two time TEDx speaker, and the inaugural recipient of a Women in Sports award.
+She was the founding mindfulness teacher at King’s College London Dickson Poon School of Law, a faculty member at The School of Life, and has been named a Designed Good Changemaker, a Wisdom 2.0 scholarship winner, a Luce Scholar, a United Nations writing competition winner, a three time TEDx speaker, and the inaugural recipient of a Women in Sports award.

 She holds a BSFS from Georgetown University, a JD from UC Berkeley School of Law, and an LLM from the London School of Economics and Political Science.
 She has also studied at La Sorbonne, the University of Cambridge, Trinity College Dublin, La Universidad de Chile, Université Cheikh Anta Diop de Dakar, Senegal, and Université de Genève.

 A native of Los Angeles, Flynn has lived in France, Switzerland, England, Ireland, Italy, Hong Kong, Fiji, Cambodia, Senegal, the Netherlands, and Chile.
 She currently calls New York home.
 Flynn has worked with the United Nations, the United States federal government, and with international corporations and human rights organizations around the world.